1afa/sambadav/README.md

 application on Linux servers.
 It acts as the glue between Windows Samba/CIFS filesharing and WebDAV internet file access, to provide:

-- secure, worldwide access to your shares and files through any web browser: upload and download files over nothing more than standard HTTPS without the need to setup a VPN;
+- Secure, worldwide access to your shares and files through any web browser.
+  Upload and download files over nothing more than standard HTTPS without the need to setup a VPN.

-- access to your remote shares directly on your computer as network drives: open and edit your files and shares as if they were on a local network drive, from any location and with any device that supports WebDAV.
+- Access to your remote shares directly on your computer as network drives.
+  Open and edit your files and shares as if they were on a local network drive, from any location and with any device that supports WebDAV.

 SambaDAV provides the advantages of the cloud (access to your files from